 Here we’ll look at making our slides come alive by adding a little bit of animation and some transitions between the slides.
-The same techniques allow you to add small, subtle animations to a presentations to being able to create an animated movie!
+The same techniques allow you to add small, subtle animations to a presentation to being able to create an animated movie!

 So, here we’re going to cover two main things: transitions and animations.